More in Common (TV series): Production

 On July 11, 2018, following the announcement of Facebook's initial slate of news programs, it was announced that Facebook's next roster of partners for their news section on Facebook Watch would include ABC-owned news stations.
 The news program the two companies developed was revealed to be titled More in Common.

 On July 20, 2018, it was announced that the show would be executive produced by Michael Koenigs and that it would premiere on July 21, 2018.
 It was further reported that the ABC Owned Television Stations Group would feature episodes of the show on broadcast TV in major markets across the US including WABC in New York City, KABC in Los Angeles, WLS in Chicago, WPVI in Philadelphia, KGO in San Francisco, KTRK in Houston, WTVD in Raleigh/Durham, and KFSN in Fresno.

 On April 3, 2021, Hulu began streaming 13 original episodes of the show to its 41 million subscribers.

+As of now, Facebook Watch has discontinued its original programming and the series is no longer airing.